From Cleanings to Root Canals: The Dentist Makefield, Pennsylvania Families Trust

 Knowing the roles of general versus preventive care can help you stay ahead of dental issues and maintain a healthier mouth.
 Both play important parts, but they approach your oral wellness from different angles.

-- Focus of Care — General dentistry diagnoses and manages dental conditions as they happen.
-Preventive care is dedicated to maintaining healthy teeth and gums before problems develop.
+- Focus of Care — General dentistry focuses on diagnosing and treating a wide range of dental issues as they appear, while preventive visits are all about protecting your teeth and gums before problems start.

 What Happens During a Comprehensive Dentistry Appointment?